tangyuhao/Algorithms/README.md

   - longest palindromic substring
   - KMP algorithm
   - get the minimal period of a string
+  - get the longest substring which only contains exactly k unique characters
 - list
   - big int add using linkedlist
   - big int production using linkedlist